David J. Hodge is a distinguished attorney, professionally recognized multiple times in Alabama and throughout the country.

 As an undergraduate at Samford University in Birmingham, he was active on the debate team and knew that he wanted to become a lawyer.
 He attended the University of Alabama School of Law, where he was senior editor of the Law Review, was named a Hugo Black Scholar, and graduated with honors in 2000.

 After receiving his law degree, he clerked for Judge Inge P. Johnson in the U.S. District Court for the Northern District of Alabama and then practiced in a Birmingham law firm for 10 years.
 His desire to return home to Madison County grew ever stronger, and in 2010 he came back to launch his current practice.

-In all, Hodge has won more than $30 million in verdicts and settlements for his clients and he’s done so in state and federal courts all over the U.S., including California, Oklahoma, Illinois, New York, Tennessee, Louisiana, Georgia, and the U.S. Virgin Islands.
+David Hodge has won more than $50 million in verdicts and settlements for his clients in state and federal courts all over the U.S., including California, Oklahoma, Illinois, New York, Tennessee, Louisiana, Georgia, and the U.S. Virgin Islands.

 His practice is busy, but he manages to apply his commitment to justice in other ways as well.
 He is a frequent speaker at legal seminars and has also created two litigation support groups for the American Association for Justice, one dealing with lawnmower accidents and the other with use of Chromated Copper Arsenate (CCA) in building materials.

 He has been appointed to serve as Co-Chair of the Settlement Committee that has been organized in Birmingham as part of Multidistrict Litigation (MDL) for the Blue Cross Blue Shield Antitrust Litigation.

 He is also a member of the Alabama State Bar Association’s Judicial Liaison Committee and the Civil Rules Committee for the U.S. District for the Northern District of Alabama.